 The student is responsible for filing a Request for Incomplete Grade form.
-The link to the form is available in myConnect; Registrar's Office tab.
+The link is also available in myConnect on the Records and Registration tab.
 An incomplete must be made up in the first six weeks of the semester following the one in which the work reported incomplete is taken.
-An incomplete not made up will be converted to F automatically unless an extension is approved by the respective faculty members and notification provided to the Registrar.
+An incomplete not made up will be converted to F automatically unless an extension is approved by the respective faculty member and notification provided to the Registrar.